Ayan726/Crypto-Screener/README.md

 ## Acknowledgments

 - The project was developed to showcase my skills in React.js and utilizing external APIs.
-- Special thanks to Codubuck YT for his amazing tutorial - https://www.youtube.com/@CodeBucks
+- Special thanks to Codebucks YT for his amazing tutorial - https://www.youtube.com/@CodeBucks
 - Thanks to the creators and contributors of React.js, Coingecko API, Recharts, and Tailwind CSS for their excellent tools and documentation.

 ## Resources Used in This Project